 The rows on the screen can be filtered or sorted by the various informational fields by clicking on the respective field.
-More information on grid filtering and sorting can be found here (see page 229).
+More information on grid filtering and sorting can be found here (see page 226).

-- Sorting is applied within each group when rows are grouped by Record types or Table name. - The Mainframe grid does not have sorting enabled because the memory is shared across record types and dataset masking is sensitive to the order of the field in the Copybook format. - To show Masked column on the grid which shows information if the particular column/field is assigned with an algorithm, hover on the Algorithm column, click on the
+- View permission of Inventory and File-Format is required to select a rule set and view the inventory. - Sorting is applied within each group when rows are grouped by Record types or Table name. - The Mainframe grid does not have sorting enabled because the memory is shared across record types and dataset masking is sensitive to the order of the field in the Copybook format. - To show Masked column on the grid which shows information if the particular column/field is assigned with an algorithm, hover on the Algorithm column, click on the